The development of a canine single-chain phage antibody library to isolate recombinant antibodies for use in translational cancer research

 - MeSH

-- jednořetězcové protilátky * imunologie genetika MeSH
+- jednořetězcové protilátky * genetika imunologie MeSH

 - lidé MeSH

-- nádory imunologie terapie MeSH
+- nádory * imunologie MeSH

-- peptidová knihovna MeSH
+- peptidová knihovna * MeSH

 - psi MeSH

-- rekombinantní proteiny imunologie genetika MeSH
+- rekombinantní proteiny izolace a purifikace imunologie genetika MeSH

-- translační biomedicínský výzkum MeSH
+- translační biomedicínský výzkum * metody MeSH

 - zvířata MeSH